 Ferry parking is available at the nearby Whale's Tooth Parking Lot (located near Routes 6 and 18), as described further below.
-The HDC operates a free shuttle service to transport ferry passengers from the lot to the terminal at State Pier.
+The NBPA operates a free shuttle service to transport ferry passengers from the lot to the terminal at State Pier.
 The facility complies with all applicable Americans with Disabilities Act (ADA) requirements.

-The Facilities Manager is responsible for supervising bus/trolley drivers, cashiers, and parking attendants associated with state pier users under contract with the HDC.
+The Facilities Manager is responsible for supervising bus/trolley drivers, cashiers, and parking attendants associated with state pier users under contract with the NBPA.
 The Facilities Manager is also responsible for stocking supplies and ensuring facility cleanliness.
 Cleaning service has been contracted to Work Inc., a nonprofit that supports disabled workers.
 Marine Superintendents and their staff are tasked with repair and maintenance as required under the MOU with DCR.

 The Ferry Terminal includes a tenant, Celtic Coffee House, who provides food and refreshments to facility customers.
-The HDC is in contract with this tenant on a commission basis.
+The NBPA is in contract with this tenant on a commission basis.
 Cowell's Art Gallery also runs a seasonal gift shop at the Ferry Terminal.

 Passenger Ferry Shuttle Services and Whale’s Tooth Parking Lot